pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 i64.add             ;; type mismatch compile error, expected i64s found i32s
 ```

-For simplicitity and consistency we'll only be using `i32`s for all our examples and our compiler.
+For simplicity and consistency we'll only be using `i32`s for all our examples and our compiler.

-Similarly to aarch64, wasm32 does not allow us to operate on memory directly, so we have to load values from memory to the stack, operate on them, and then store the updates values from the stack back to memory.
+Similarly to aarch64, wasm32 does not allow us to operate on memory directly, so we have to load values from memory to the stack, operate on them, and then store the updated values from the stack back to memory.

 ```wat
 ;; all instructions below pop a memory address from the stack